microsoft/AMBROSIA/Clients/AmbrosiaJS/Ambrosia-Node/docs/CodeGen.md

     }
 }
 ````
-> **Note:** `ConsumerInterface.g` is also being imported here _only_ because we are making self-calls, so our Immortal needs to handle the results of our own post methods.
+> **Note:** `ConsumerInterface.g` is also being imported here _only_ because we're making self-calls, so our Immortal needs to handle the results of our own post methods.

 And on the consumer side, `ConsumerInterface.g.ts` would be used like this